2013 Events

 Price: HSRC Members $64 per person; Non-members $69 per person, includes bus transportation, guided tours and buffet luncheon

-Guests will tour by bus, several of Clarkstown’s and Orangetown’s historic cemeteries including Snyder, Mount Moor, Old Clarkstown Reformed Church, Greenbush, Tappan Dutch Reformed, Rockland (Sparkill), Oak Hill, Old Mountain Road and more.
+Guests will tour by bus several of Clarkstown’s and Orangetown’s historic cemeteries, including Snyder, Mount Moor, Old Clarkstown Reformed Church, Greenbush, Tappan Dutch Reformed, Rockland (Sparkill), Oak Hill, and Old Mountain Road.
 A knowledgeable guide will board the bus at each stop, presenting the history of each cemetery.
 In addition guests will learn about some notable people buried at each cemetery.
-Although guests will be disembarking at 2 or 3 cemeteries, these stops will NOT involve a lot of walking.
-The day will conclude with a buffet luncheon at Casa Del Mare in Upper Nyack The History in Your Own Back Yard Series has been made possible by a generous contribution from the Clarkstown Reformed Church.
+Although guests will be disembarking at two or three cemeteries, these stops will not involve a lot of walking.
+The day will conclude with a buffet luncheon at Casa del Mare in Upper Nyack.
+The History in Your Own Back Yard Series has been made possible by a generous contribution from the Clarkstown Reformed Church.

 Family Nature Program